-2017 MANAGEMENT'S DISCUSSION AND ANALYSIS STELCO HOLDINGS INC.
+2017 MANAGEMENT'S DISCUSSION AND ANALYSIS STELCO INC.

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF STELCO HOLDINGS INC.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF STELCO INC.

-This Management's Discussion and Analysis (MD&A) is intended to enable a reader to assess Stelco Holdings Inc.'s (Stelco Holdings) results of operations and financial performance.
-Unless the context indicates otherwise, references to the "Company", "we", "us" or "our" refer to Stelco Holdings and its consolidated subsidiaries, as applicable.
-This MD&A, which has been prepared as of February 21, 2018, should be read in conjunction with our audited consolidated financial statements and related notes for the six months ended December 31, 2017 (2017 Consolidated Financial Statements).
+This Management's Discussion and Analysis (MD&A) is intended to enable a reader to assess Stelco Inc.'s results of operations and financial performance.
+Unless the context indicates otherwise, references to the "Company", "Stelco", "we", "us" or "our" refer to Stelco Inc. and its consolidated subsidiaries, and does not include or refer to Stelco Holdings Inc. (Holdings).
+This MD&A, which has been prepared as of February 21, 2018, should be read in conjunction with our audited consolidated financial statements and related notes for the year ended December 31, 2017 (2017 Consolidated Financial Statements).
 Our 2017 Consolidated Financial Statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and are presented in millions of Canadian dollars unless otherwise indicated.

-These documents, as well as additional information relating to the Company, including our long-form supplemented PREP prospectus (the Prospectus), dated November 2, 2017 in respect of Stelco Holdings' initial public offering that closed on November 10, 2017, have been filed electronically with the Canadian securities regulators through the System for Electronic Document Analysis and Retrieval (SEDAR) and are available through the SEDAR website www.sedar.com.
+These documents, as well as additional information relating to Stelco, including the long-form supplemented PREP prospectus (the Prospectus) of our parent, Holdings, dated November 2, 2017 in respect of Holdings' initial public offering that closed on November 10, 2017, have been filed electronically with the Canadian securities regulators through the System for Electronic Document Analysis and Retrieval (SEDAR) and are available through the SEDAR website www.sedar.com.